takenet/blip-chat-web/README.md

 ### Destroy chat widget

-To destroy BLiP widget you must use a **destroy** method on chat builder variable.
+To destroy BLiP Chat widget you must use a **destroy** method on chat builder variable.

 ### Example